Evangelist John R.

 Beware Of Heresy Creeping Into The Churches

 Respectfully, I admire Pastor Steven L. Anderson of the Faithful Word Baptist Church in Tempe, Arizona.
 I enjoy listening to most of his sermons.
-Yet, I sincerely believe that he is 100% wrong on the timing of the Rapture.
+Yet, I sincerely believe that he is 100% wrong to deny the Rapture.
 Pastor Anderson has gone to great lengths to deny a pretribulation Rapture and promote what's called a “PreWrath Rapture.”
+In actuality, he denies the Rapture completely, because he teaches that Christ's Second Coming and the Rapture are THE SAME EVENT!
+I believe they are not the same event.
+I believe the Scripture teaches that these two prophetic events will happen SEVEN YEARS apart from each other.

-I also disagree with pastor Anderson about a Young Earth.
+I also disagree with Pastor Anderson about a Young Earth.
 I believe and teach an Old Earth, which is Biblical.
-I certainly don't think it is ok for women to show their breasts in public!
-Nor do I believe that Jesus went to suffer in the fires of Hell, when He plainly told the saved thief on the cross that very day they'd be together in “PARADISE!”
+I certainly don't think it is okay for women to show their breasts in public while feeding their infants!
+Nor do I believe that Jesus went to suffer in the fires of Hell for three days, because Jesus plainly told the repentant thief on the cross they'd be together in “PARADISE” that very day.
 I also disagree with Pastor Anderson that God hates homosexuals, when the Bible plainly teaches “For God so loved the world” (John 3:16a).
-God hates sin, and he does not accept the person of the wicked, but He still loves them unconditionally.
+God hates sin, and He does not accept the person of the wicked, but He still loves them unconditionally.
+We must never accept the sin with the sinner, nor reject the sinner with the sin.
+God is not willing for “ANY” to perish (2nd Peter 3:9).

 And, respectfully, I totally disagree with Pastor Anderson that Jesus couldn't possibly return at any time!
 The Bible plainly teaches that every Christian believer ought to watch for our Savior's return, which would be unnecessary if we know when He's coming back.
 If Steve Anderson is correct that Jesus cannot return until AFTER the Tribulation, then there's absolutely no reason to look for the Lord now.
 This goes against the plain teachings of the Scriptures.
 Titus 2:13, “Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ.”

 Syndicated radio host, Alex Jones, has been a big supporter of Steven Anderson's PreWrath Rapture theory.
 They've sold millions of copies of the films, “AFTER THE TRIBULATION” and “THE BOOK OF REVELATION.”
 I'm telling you THE TRUTH for free!
-It appears that Alex Jones, Steven Anderson, Paul Wittenberger, Texe Marrs and others are greatly profiting from the sale of millions of videos promoting the heresy of a PostTribulation Rapture, et cetera.
+It appears that Alex Jones, Paul Wittenberger, Texe Marrs and others are greatly profiting from the sale of millions of videos promoting the heresy of a PostTribulation Rapture, et cetera.
 I am leery of anything that makes millions-of-dollars for the producers, because they have a self-invested interest.
 Steve Anderson's movie “After The Tribulation” is sold on Amazon.com for $20 each.
 Alex Jones has a net worth in the millions!
 I've never heard Alex Jones preach the Gospel, or even give a clear testimony that he is a born-again Christian.
 I have heard him teach works salvation numerous times.
 I've also heard Alex promote the satanic Catholic church.
 Alex bashes fundamental preachers all the time!
 Pastor Anderson teaches what is known as a “PreWrath Rapture.”
 This is the teaching that the Church will suffer through the Tribulation, but then be caught up (raptured) “After The Tribulation” before God's fierce wrath is poured out upon the wicked unsaved world.
-Kindly, this is unbiblical.
+Kindly, this is totally unbiblical.
+Christ doesn't return before all that apocalyptic stuff happens!
+If you stop and think about what Pastor Anderson is teaching (effectively denying the Rapture entirely), that alone is enough reason to hold to a PreTribulation Rapture doctrinal position, which I strongly do.

 I am not trying to be unkind nor make fun of Alex Jones' ignorance of the Scriptures, but if you listen to him, he always refers to the book of “Revelation” (singular) as “Revelations” (plural).
 It's the REVELATION of Jesus Christ!
 (Revelation 1:1).
 It's never plural!
 Alex can't even get the name of the book right, yet he makes bold criticisms of Baptist preachers and speaks with authority about spiritual matters that he clearly doesn't understand, to his own destruction (2nd Peter 3:16).
 Since 2002, I've never heard Alex share a direct Gospel testimony that he is a born-again Christian.
 2nd Corinthians 2:17, “For we are not as many, which corrupt the word of God: but as of sincerity, but as of God, in the sight of God speak we in Christ.”

-Anyone who says that Jesus is not coming at any moment is teaching heresy!
-One of the distinctives of the Christian faith is the belief that Christ might return at any moment, without signs, suddenly, imminently and assuredly (Luke 13:32-37).
+Anyone who says that Jesus couldn't return at any moment is teaching heresy!
+One of the distinctives of the Christian faith is the belief that Christ might return at any moment, without any signs, suddenly, imminently and assuredly (Luke 13:32-37).
 Although the Apostles didn't know about the Rapture, because it was still “a mystery” until later revealed by the Apostle Paul (1st Corinthians 15:52-57), Jesus certainly did know, just as He was able to describe vivid details of the Tribulation period in Matthew 24 and Luke 21.
+Albeit, I do not think the Lord is speaking about the Rapture in Matthew 24.
+It would seem that He is though in Mark 13, because He concludes the chapter by stressing the truth that NO MAN KNOWS the timing of Christ's return.
+That to me can only mean A PRETRIBULATION RAPTURE!

 Furthermore, it is a false teaching that God will rapture the saints after the Tribulation, and then no one will be saved during God's pouring out of wrath on the wicked.
 This presents a big theological problem, because the Bible teaches that there will be humans living during the 1,000 millennial period, when Christ reigns over the earth from the throne of David.
 Where do those humans come from?
 Clearly, they would have to come out of the Tribulation period.
 This disproves any theory of a PreWrath Rapture, where all the saints are removed and the wicked are all destroyed.
 Again, only a Pretribulation Rapture makes sense.
 There will be many people saved during the Tribulation period.
 There will be 144,000 Jewish soul-winners during the Tribulation period.